 - Watch your alcohol intake.
 Alcohol can speed up the amount of muscle loss after a workout, as well as the amount of muscle strength.
 This can result in less power and endurance during your next workout, so alcohol should only be used in moderation, and only after eating.

-Absolute Wellness Center in Eugene, OR offers chiropractic medicine, sports medicine, physical rehabilitation, acupuncture, and massage therapy.
+Absolute Wellness Center in Eugene, OR offers chiropractic medicine, sports medicine, naturopathic medicine, physical rehabilitation, acupuncture, and massage therapy.
 If you are interested in learning more, improving your health and athletic performance, or recovering from a sports injury, please give us a call at 541-484-5777.